DomDew/strapi-plugin-fuzzy-search/README.md

 Uses [fuzzysort](https://github.com/farzher/fuzzysort) under the hood: Simple, quick and easy.
 No need to worry about setting up an instance for a complex search engine.

-Currently in early alpha.

 Roadmap:

-- Develop REST endpoints
-- Update Readme
 - Include more fuzzysort options
-- Add proper auth to endpoint

 ## How to use

 Enable the fuzzy-search plugin in the `./config/plugins.js` of your Strapi project.
+Make sure to set the appropriate permissions in the `Permissions` tab of the `Users & Permission Plugin` for the Role you want to give access to the search feature.

 ```
 module.exports = ({ env }) => ({